 - It’s cheaper than you’d imagine.
 Take a look at this table of the typical street prices for drugs:

 It’s not beyond the teenagers of an averagely well-off family, is it?

 What should parents do?

 As ever, I’m going to say talk to your kids.
 Honestly, and as early as possible.
 They need to know about the dangers they will come across, while they’re still mostly influenced by you, and not by peer pressure.
 They need to understand that it’s not ‘just one experiment,’ and that even if it were, it could end up killing them, or leading them into dangerous situations with groups of people who might harm them.

 Then keep an eye on your kids.
 Check who they’re hanging out with, where they go, and what they’re spending their money on.
-Check their phones occasionally.
+Check their phones occasionally (and if you need help deciphering what they’re saying, see my guide to teen text speak).
 It may feel like an invasion of privacy, but if you’re worried, it’s worth it.
 They are still your child, and they need your protection.
 If a conversation is uncomfortable, that probably means it’s an important one to have.
 And if you’re worried, contact one of the organisations below, or your child’s school.

 - Sharon Lawton’s next Happy Teens Wellbeing Weekender will take place on Saturday 4th May in St Albans.
 The event will run from 10.00am to 17.00pm and will be packed full of the leading lights in wellbeing and mental health, with interactive workshops, professional speakers and taster sessions.
 Ticket prices are affordable at £10 for teens and £40 for adults.
 The conference will be supporting charities The OLLIE Foundation for suicide awareness, and Rephael House Counselling.
 More information and also how to purchase tickets can be found at http://www.natural-flair.com/events